kshtjingle/Locality-Sensitive-Hashing-Cpp/README.md

 6. Return the rank list with similarity percentage<br/>
 <br/>
 <h2>Citation for the corpus:</h2>
-<b>The test set used in this project is the dog_dna.txt file obtained from https://www.kaggle.com/thomasnelson/datasets
+<b>The test set used in this project is the dog_data.txt file obtained from https://www.kaggle.com/thomasnelson/datasets